JuliaGrishaeva87/frontend-project-44/README.md

 There are five Games:
 "Calculator".
 Arithmetic expressions that you need to calculate.
 "Progression".
 Searching for missing numbers in a sequence of numbers.
-"Definition of even number"
+"Definition of even number".
-"Find the greatest common divisor"
+"Find the greatest common divisor".
-"Definition of prime number"
+"Definition of prime number".

 ## Setup